jaclu/tmux-keybtest/README.md

 ## If terminal cant be made to send correct sequence

- If you cant alter what your terminal generates, but a key does generate something unique, you can bind that to the desired key or other event by using user-keys.
+ If you cant alter what your terminal generates, but a key does generate something unique, you can bind that sequence to the desired key or other event by using user-keys.
 It is somewhat confusing, but when you define a user-key you use an index, but when you bind it, you use the index as a suffix to the key name, see below.